When the British Government gave ITV the go ahead for an alternative second channel

 Alarm, The Smiths, plus the re-

-The Tube would in its time pick up many awards, and its influence quickly spread around the world, leading to international sales of the show.
+The Tube would in its time pick up many awards, and its influence quickly spread around the world, leading to international sales.
 So successful was the first series that the ITV network chose to play edited compilations of the first series in the summer of 1983, called The Tube Return Ticket.

 In the very first show guest Pete Townshend after being made to watch The Who's footage at Woodstock (shown later that night on Channel 4) claimed the mistake the hippie generation had made was the sincere belief that they could genuinely change the world.
 Jools agreed that shows like The Tube couldn't change anything let alone the world.
-Two years' later in November 1984 Ultravox made a live appearance on the show and singer Midge Ure had been sidetracked by Boomtown Rats' singer Bob Geldof, the then boyfriend of Paula Yates.
-Yates had drawn to Geldof's attention a BBC TV News report by Michael Beurk on the ongoing humanitarian crisis in Eastern Africa.
+Two years' later in November 1984 Ultravox made a live appearance on the show and singer Midge Ure had been sidetracked by Boomtown Rats' singer Bob Geldof, the then boyfriend of presenter Paula Yates.
+Yates had drawn to Geldof's attention a BBC TV News report the night before by Michael Beurk on the ongoing humanitarian crisis in Eastern Africa.
 Instead of merely dipping into his pocket Geldof had an idea which he put to Ure backstage at The Tube "let's make a record".
-Three million of them were sold in the UK alone within two months.
+Three million copies of the Band Aid single were sold in the UK alone within two months.

 A new feature for the final series was Square Celebrities, a game show hosted by